 Tokini Peterside builds brands and businesses, centred on culture, in Africa.

-She is the Founder of ART X Collective, and is an entrepreneur and strategic advisor, with vast experience in Africa’s art, culture, fashion and luxury sectors.
+She is the Founder & CEO of ART X Collective, and is an entrepreneur and strategic advisor, with vast experience in Africa’s art, culture, fashion and luxury sectors.

 Tokini obtained a law degree with first class honours from the London School of Economics & Political Science (LSE) and an MBA from INSEAD.

 After working in luxury brand management for Moët-Hennessy (part of the LVMH Group) as Head of Marketing in Nigeria, she founded TP-Collective, a strategy consultancy for businesses in the culture and luxury sectors, in 2012.